dhaval201279/dhaval-shah.com/content/post/2026-05-06-data-transfer-cloud.md

 - Network glitches
 - Process crashes
 - Cloud throttling
-- Feasibility of buffering a 500 GB file in memory
+- Feasibility of buffering a 1 TB of file in memory

 What looks like a simple file-copy operation - is a classic distributed systems problem with:
 1. Partial failures
 2. Idempotency
 3. Data consistency across cloud

 Recently I implemented it for one of my client and hence thought to unpack the foundational design principles that turned their existing fragile script into a production‑grade, resumable, and exactly‑once transfer pipeline.

 Considering the magnitude and complexity of problem, this will be shared over a series of articles that will cover **core architecture**, **chunk‑level strategies**, **cross‑cloud consistency**, and **why deterministic identifiers** are key to this problem